M2neko/Due_Tonight/README.md

             'L' for shield skills.

 * User Experience: Players should follow the steps of menu.
 Choosing one character from each team, and then choose a background to start fighting.
 Each round has 100 seconds to fight.
 If one of them dies, this round will end immediately.
-Players can decide whether play again or quit game.
+Players can decide whether to play again or quit game.

 # Main Roles #

+* Animation and Visuals :     Ruike Qiu
+* Game Logic :               Bingwei Wang
+* User Interface :            Jinghan Zhang
+* Input :                     Zheng Wang
+* Movement/Physics :          Jason Zhou

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.